mohan-chinnappan-n/cli-dx/mdapi/pmd-codescan.md

-# PMD code scan using DX
+# PMD Apex code scan using DX

 ## Make sure you have java installed